manel-castro/redux/README.md

-Implements the most basic functionality of react-redux with a bundle size of 5.24kB.
+Implements the most basic functionality of react-redux store but in Vanilla JS.

 Components to use:

-Example:
+It can be easily integrated in React, example:

 ```JSX
 import React, { useState } from "react";